 Grades

-We use a two scale system to grade our holidays and expeditions.
+We use a two scale system to grade all of our courses and expeditions.

 A number indicates the technical difficulty